How to start an online business – a comprehensive beginner’s guide

 If you want a more hands-on approach to your building your site and know your way around some coding languages, you could purchase a web hosting package and build your site from scratch.
 123 Reg Web Hosting comes with access to many free applications like WordPress and ecommerce software so you can easily add blogs and e-shops to your site.
 Going for web hosting means you will also have to consider the size of the website you’re building and the amount of bandwidth you’ll need so you can find the perfect hosting package.

-If you need a large, complex website you’ll likely end up hiring a professional designer, you can find out how to find a good web designer in this guide.
+If you need a large, complex website you’ll likely end up hiring a professional designer.

 The website you create for your business needs to be visually appealing or your visitors won’t want to stick around for long.
 The images are what is going to catch your visitors’ eyes, so spend some time making sure you get these right.